PsychoGoldfishNG/NewgroundsIO-Unity/README.md

 You can also download an example project at [https://www.newgrounds.com/projects/games/1922418/preview](https://www.newgrounds.com/projects/games/1922418/preview)

 # Join the Discord!
-You can find additional help, and show of your Newgrounds.io games in our little community of developers.
+You can find additional help, and show off your Newgrounds.io games in our little community of developers.

 [Join Now!](https://discord.gg/wcsCk2ErhH)